The nightlife guide to the 13 best party cities in Europe from Amsterdam to Stockholm so you can take your eurotrip to the next level.

 Sorry Barcelona but I had more fun going out in Madrid.
 Barcelona used to be one of the best places to party but I’ve been visiting since 2010 and I’ve never really had one great party night out in the city.
 Meanwhile, Madrid IS EVERYTHING.
 You can check out this great google maps of bars in La Latina neighborhood, the best barrio for bars.
 For the gay traveller, one word: Chueca.
 My friends Auston and David at Two Bad Tourists, who are currently based in Madrid, have a great list of the best gay bars and clubs in Madrid.
 Note that parties start really late in Spain in general so you better be a night owl.
 Also: bar-hopping is a thing.

 This is the premier partying place in Portugal in the summer.
-It has amazing beaches and cheap drinks.
+It has some of the best beaches and cheap drinks.
 Although this place is a bit overrun by heavy-drinking Australians and Brits (I mean you’ll most likely find them in all the cities listed above anyway), you will love the wild atmosphere of Lagos.
 It’s more bar scene here than clubbing though.

 The last time I was in Paris I ended up in Raidd Bar in Le Marais staring at a hot, naked guy soaping himself in a shower.
 On a platform.
 With a hard-on.
 I don’t know how I ended up in this place.
 Well okay.
 I sort of know.
 I was in a private rooftop party with friends and then some of us decided to go to Le Marais for some more drinks in one of the clubs there.
 I don’t even remember the name (I googled that’s how I remember Raidd’s name).
 And then I think the other people wanted to move and the next thing I know I was watching this particular shower show.
 It was my first time to see a live show like that.
 Thanks Paris!